Pompeo’s Appointment Bodes Ill for the Middle East

 Although Gina Haspel is a quintessential intelligence professional with over 30 years of experience, she comes to the office as a flawed candidate.
 To be clear, many former senior CIA leaders have offered sterling recommendations of Haspel and have strongly endorsed her appointment as DCIA and highlighted her experience as an operations officer.

-At the Senate confirmation hearings, Haspel must address the morality and efficacy of water-boarding and must proclaim clearly and unequivocally that she no longer supports torture or tolerates the use of so-called enhanced interrogation techniques.
+At the Senate confirmation hearings, Haspel must address the morality and efficacy of water-boarding and must proclaim clearly and unequivocally that she does not support torture or tolerate the use of so-called enhanced interrogation techniques.

 The 9/11 environment was of course much different than it is today.
 At the time, the Bush administration gave the intelligence community marching orders to use whatever means at their disposal to extract as much intelligence as possible to avoid another 9/11.
 Department of Justice lawyers issued findings and opinions justifying the use of severe interrogation methods as lawful.
 Many of these methods were later identified as torture.